roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 ## Stage 1: Tokenize input
 Note: Complete source code is included here [complete code](#complete_source_code)

-Transformer based models such as BERT cannot process raw utterances.
-We first need use the tokenizer to convert a string into multiple tensors which will be the actual inputs to the model as illustrated in {{< figref "pipeline_hl" >}}.
+Transformer-based models such as BERT cannot process raw utterances.
+We first need to use the tokenizer to convert a string into multiple tensors, which will be the actual inputs to the model as illustrated in {{< figref "pipeline_hl" >}}.
 These tensors are `inputs_ids`, `token_type_ids`, and the `attention_mask`.

-- `inputs_ids`: Represents each token with a token id based on the model's vocabulary.
+- `inputs_ids`: Represents each token with an id based on the model's vocabulary.
-- `token_type_ids`: Indicates which tokens should be attended to, or ignored using 1, or 0, respectively.
+- `token_type_ids`: Indicates which tokens should be attended to or ignored using 1 or 0, respectively.
 - `attention_mask`: Distinguishes segments in an input, where each integer belongs to one specific segment.
 For inputs with one segment, all values will be 0.